archeopternix/crudgen/README.md

       -h, --help          help for entity
       -n, --name string   Name of the entity
       -t, --type string   Type of the entity to be created (default or lookup (default "default")

+### Add relation
+The relation will be added to the configuration.
+You can choose as relation type (e.g.) onetomany.
+As a flag source and target have to be submitted as the both entitites that are in a relation to each other

+    Usage:
+       crudgen add relation [flags]

+    Flags:
+      -h, --help            help for relation
+      -s  --source string   Name of the source (e.g. 1..) entity -t  --target string   Name of the target (e.g. ..n) entity --type string     Type of relation (1..n = onetomany) (default "onetomany")

 ### configure
 - configure view / repository -kind/ -help